sajidhussaint/sajidhussaint/README.md

 ### About Me:

 Passionate about coding and creating seamless user experiences, I specialize in the MERN (MongoDB, Express.js, React, Node.js) stack.
-With a knack for turning ideas into dynamic applications, I thrive in the ever-evolving world of web development.
+With a knack for turning ideas into dynamic applications, I thrive in the ever-evolving world of web development

 ### Tech Stack: